tlvaldepena/vectorsurv.org/_docs/arthropod/v5/collection.md

 ## Species Count {#species-count}

 Use this section to enter arthropods found in the trap.
-Once a species has been added to the collection, it will appear in the table below.

 **Ticks:** Use the [tick
 module]({{ site.baseurl }}/docs/tick/tick-menu/) if entering a tick